-County-level population (POP), housing (HOU) and employment (EMP) projections from Maryland Department of Planning/Baltimore Metropolitan Council of Government's Cooperative Forecasting Committee (BMC Round 9A).
+County-level population (POP), housing (HOU), employment (EMP) and vehicle miles travelled (VMT) projections from Maryland Department of Planning.

 The surrogate growth activity indicators for each nonpoint/area source category listed in the discussion per source category below.

 Area projection inventories are contained in Appendix B. The growth factors used for the 2023 projection year are presented in Table 4-1.
 The growth factors were applied to emissions categories by specific jurisdictions.